MingdiXie/Computer-graphics-project/README.md

 # Computer Graphics project
-This project is based on assignment 3 ray-tracing, berlin noise is implemented to enhance visual effects on the rock mickey mouse.
+This project is based on assignment3 ray-tracing, perlin noise is implemented to enhance visual effects on the rock mickey mouse.
 ![project img](project.png)
 > **How to use:**
 > ```